Palliative Care Services

 Palliative care has been a board-certified medical specialty since 2006 in the US, but the practice of comfort-focused care has been around for centuries.
-Palliative care treatment grew out of the hospice movement.
+Palliative treatment grew out of the hospice movement.

 Today, 80 percent of hospitals with 300 or more beds offer a palliative specialist or palliative team that works with the patient’s other physicians to address the physical, social and spiritual distress of serious illness and its treatment and care choices.

-Generally, palliative care is discussed in the context of serious illness: chronic, progressive pulmonary disorders; renal disease; chronic heart failure; HIV/AIDS; progressive neurological conditioners; cancer; etc. It focuses upon the nature of treatment and the possible and not possible outcomes of therapy options.
+Generally, palliative medicine is discussed in the context of serious illness: chronic, progressive pulmonary disorders; renal disease; chronic heart failure; HIV/AIDS; progressive neurological conditioners; cancer; etc. It focuses upon the nature of treatment and the possible and not possible outcomes of therapy options.

 The intention of palliative care is to provide information to the patient and family so they can determine their goals and desired outcomes.
 Thus the term “Goals of Care Discussion.”

-What Are the Benefits of Palliative Care?
+What Are the Goals of Palliative Care?

 Palliative care is most often provided by a team of professionals very similar to an interdisciplinary hospice team.
 Clinical evaluation and care discussions are usually provided by physicians, nurse practitioners and RNs.
 At times, social workers and chaplains are also involved.